 Incorporated in 1896, the Town of Berwyn Heights in Prince George's County, Maryland is today a quiet, mostly residential community of 3,100 residents situated on the eastern slopes of the Indian Creek valley.

 Before the area was settled, the land was home to the Anacostanks, a native people that was part of a chiefdom called the Conoys.
 The first British colonists had extensive contacts with the Conoys beginning in 1634, but by 1750 the Algonquian culture had vanished.
-Fragments of their civilization have been discovered by a Berwyn Heights archaeologist along the banks of Indian Creek in one of the largest prehistoric sites on the East Coast.
+Fragments of their civilization survive in occasional archaeological finds.
+A Berwyn Heights archaeologist discovered one of the largest prehistoric sites on the East Coast along the banks of Indian Creek.

 During the 18th century, the area was known as the New Scotland Hundred, after the many Scottish emigrants who settled here.
 Tobacco was the chief money crop, with slaves and indentured servants performing much of the intensive manual labor.
 Men from this era fought in the American Revolution.
 The grave sites of two Revolutionary soldiers from the Walker family are located in a DAR authenticated cemetery in neighboring Greenbelt.
 At one time, the Walker family owned most of the northern portion of the land that would become Berwyn Heights.

 In 1888, a group of Washington investors led by James Waugh, Edward Graves and Benjamin Charlton platted the railroad suburb of Charlton Heights as a convenient country refuge for well to do Washingtonians.
 They established the Charlton Heights Improvement Company and, between 1889 and 1892, built the first set of houses, many from plans of Victorian pattern books.
 The Company foundered in the real estate slump of 1891-1893 and a large number of properties went into foreclosure.
 Most ended up in the hands of Jacob Tome, a wealthy Maryland banker, who had financed the real estate transactions of the investors.